Yariv Oppenheimer: Early life

 Oppenheimer was born on 5 December 1976 in Tel Aviv.
-His grandfather, Gershon Schatz (1905-1963; Hebrew article here) was one of the founding members of Betar and also a member of the National Workers' Union, Brit HaBirionim and Lehi.
+His grandfather, Gershon Schatz (1905-1963) was one of the founding members of Betar and also a member of the National Workers' Union, Brit HaBirionim and Lehi.
 Oppenheimer grew up in Ramat Gan and graduated from Blich Municipal High School.

 In 1995, he joined the IDF and served as a recruit commander and continued to serve in the reserves, including an operational deployment in the West Bank.
 He began his political career when he was 15, as an activist in the Labor Party's youth department during the elections for the Thirteenth Knesset.

 After completing his military service, he returned to work as part of the Young Guard youth movement of the Israeli Labor Party and a few months later was appointed director of the youth wing of the party.
 In this capacity, he managed the youth activities during the election campaign of Ehud Barak.
 After four years, was appointed spokesperson for the Peace Now.
 And after a year and a half as speaker, he was appointed secretary-general of the movement.
 He resigned his post in April 2016.

 Oppenheimer was married in November 2018 and his first child was born on 19 May 2019.

 Public activity

 Oppenheimer speaking to participants on a hill overlooking the outposts of Esh Kodesh and Ahiya and the Palestinian villages of Jalud, Salfit and Duma.

 Oppenheimer interviewed by the media, during the Peace Now's Price Tag tour.

 In the framework of his activities in Peace Now, Oppenheimer dealt with the struggle for an establishment of Palestinian state, the cessation of Israeli settlement construction and the evacuation of Israeli outposts.
 He wrote articles and op-eds in Maariv, Yedioth Ahronoth and Haaretz.
 He also appeared in dozens of events, public confrontations and media debates with right wing activists.

 In the year preceding the Gaza disengagement plan, he was one of the initiators of demonstrations in favor of leaving the Gaza Strip.
 During his term as secretary-general of Peace Now, the movement has petitioned the Supreme Court of Israel demanding the evacuation of outposts and other illegal sites that were built in the Israeli-occupied territories.
-The legal activity led, inter alia, to the evacuation of Migron outpost and buildings from the Amona outpost.
+The legal activity led, among other things, to the evacuation of Migron outpost and buildings from the Amona outpost.

 Oppenheimer frequently uses social media outlets such as Facebook and Twitter to promote public activism.
-He led a campaign to disqualify Im Tirtzu from participating in the "One Million Good Reasons" competition organised by Bank Leumi, on the grounds that the competition regulations would not allow the participation of associations and groups with political goals and agenda.
+He led a campaign to disqualify Im Tirtzu from participating in the "One Million Good Reasons" competition organized by Bank Leumi, on the grounds that the competition regulations would not allow the participation of associations and groups with political goals and agenda.
 Following the criticism from the left wing and right wing politicians, the Bank decided to cancel the competition.

 Oppenheimer objected to several bills that tried to lead the coalition in the Eighteenth Knesset, including legislation limiting the sources of funding for Nonprofit organizations and the Regulation Law, designed to prevent the implementation of the Beit El evacuation.